-Your company might have the whole technology infrastructure on the cloud, on-premise, or hybrid; and depending on the specific problem, the AI solution for your use case might require little computer resources.
-But some AI solutions require more powerful server with many CPU cores, memory, GPU/TPU power.
-Questions to be asked can be: “What main programming languages are used for your tech stack and what does the tech stack consists of?
-What kind of API you can accept to integrate the ML API to the core technology?
-How much budget and resources you can invest in the AI initiative?…”.
-You may utilize and strongly prefer certain platforms and that will influence the choice of technology, platforms, approaches and solutions for your AI project.
+Your company’s technology infrastructure could be entirely cloud-based, on-premise, or a hybrid of the two.
+Depending on the specific problem, the AI solution for your use case might require minimal computational resources.
+However, some AI solutions necessitate more robust servers with numerous CPU cores, memory, and GPU/TPU power.
+Questions such as “What are the main programming languages used in your tech stack?
+What does the tech stack consist of?
+What type of API can you integrate with the ML API into the core technology?
+How much budget and resources can you allocate to the AI initiative?” are crucial.
+Your preference for certain platforms will influence the choice of technology, platforms, approaches, and solutions for your AI project.

-Out-of-the-box, low code AI platforms can help with low-code problems, usually common, rather simple data analytics / predictive analytics problems.
-Bigger problems will require skills beyond the limits of low-code platforms, more elaborate approach, actual data science people planning, researching, experimenting and implementing the customized solutions.
+Low-code AI platforms can address simpler data analytics or predictive analytics problems.
+More complex issues will require skills beyond the scope of low-code platforms, necessitating more sophisticated approaches and the involvement of actual data science professionals in planning, researching, experimenting, and implementing customized solutions.

-The answers to these questions will help identify what kind of solution you can build.
+The answers to these questions will help determine the type of solution you can develop.

 Aim to have your data properly stored and processed (ideally in structured, at least searchable databases), have the data properly annotated if required; and sometimes, you might need to exceed the minimum data volume required for the AI models.